ably/ably-cocoa/README.md

 # [Ably](https://www.ably.io) iOS client library

 An iOS client library for [ably.io](https://www.ably.io), the realtime messaging service, written in Objective-C.

+## Supported platforms

-This SDK is compatible with projects that target iOS9, iOS10 and iOS11.
+This SDK is compatible with projects that target:

+- iOS9
+- iOS10
+- iOS11

+We actively run tests on all these platforms during development and before making a new release.

+Note: the SDK is still compatible also with iOS8.
+We are not actively running test on that target, but we are not aware of any incompatility or bugs at the moment.
+We are planning to drop support to iOS8 in an upcoming release.

 ## Documentation